yuxin-Sun/ANN-and-Deep-Architectures/README.md

 ## Contents
 Lab 1a: Classification with a single-layer perceptron

--This lab is concerned with learning approaches for a single-layer perceptron (also know as a threshold logic unit or McCulloch-Pitts neuron) in simple binary classification problems.
+- This lab is concerned with learning approaches for a single-layer perceptron (also know as a threshold logic unit or McCulloch-Pitts neuron) in simple binary classification problems.
 The two main learning algorithms considered in this lab are percpetron and delta (Widrow-Hoff) rule.